 Ask: Is there a built-in site builder in your system?

 If you have little to no technical skills, you can still build a website if your host has a website builder included with their accounts.
 Website builders let you use a drag and drop interface to build websites quickly and easily.

 Some website hosting companies may include a website builder in their package, while others build their entire web hosting business around the premise of a website builder.
-An example of the latter can be Wix, Weebly or Squarespace.
+An example of the latter can be Wix or Weebly.

 Ask: How can I install [insert software names]?

 Yet another feature useful to have is the inclusion of software installers with some web hosting provider plans.
 Where some site owners may already know what they have in mind, others may decide to experiment a little.